theiagen/tbp-parser/docs/versioning/exhaustive.md

 - v1.5.10 - correct spelling of two genes in the LIMS report for cycloserine
 - v1.6.0 (branched off of v1.4.4.11) - ensures that only LIMS genes are being considered for the LIMS report. *Use the smw-tb-2024-05-03-dev branch on Terra for this and all subsequent v1.6.x+ versions.*
 - v2.0.0 (branched off of v1.5.10; same change in v1.4.4.10 and v1.4.4.11) - fix issue when MDL resistance was being overwritten to Pending Retest but without considering other genes when calculating the highest MDL resistance (as the other genes may have had higher resistances that were not captured at first) and fixes the resulting issue where indexing errors occurred due to no more MDL interpretations. *Use the smw-tb-2024-05-03-who2-dev branch on Terra for this and all subsequent v2.x+ versions.*
+- v2.1.0 - any mutations in the 60 proximal promoter regions included in the WHO v2 database (Table 22, page 89-90). *Use either the smw-tbprofiler-updates-dev branch until the time of the v2.3.0 release of TheiaProk on Terra for this and all subsequent v2.1.x+ versions*
+    - Earlier versions are now deprecated and will no longer be supported.

 ---